-The Huawei MateBook D (2018) has released silver and obsidian black two new variant in the early of this January.
-The silver Huawei MateBook D (2018) we will disassemble is powered by Intel’s eighth-generation Core processor coupled with NVIDIA MX150 independent graphics card.
-The silver Huawei MateBook D (2018) performance has been greatly improved.
+The Huawei MateBook D (2018) has released silver and obsidian black two new variants in the early of this January.
+The laptop we will disassemble is powered by Intel’s eighth-generation Core processor coupled with NVIDIA MX150 independent graphics card.
+Its performance has been greatly improved.
 The laptop comes with 8GB DDR4 and 128GB SSD coupled with 1TB HDD.

 The right side of the laptop only provides a USB2.0 port.
-This variant doesn’t come with fingerprint reader and all-in-one SD.
+This variant doesn’t come with a fingerprint reader and an all-in-one SD slot.
 It doesn’t feature a backlit keyboard.

 It is the laptop’s back cover.

-Except visible screws, there are also four mats on the back cover.
+Except for visible screws, there are also four mats on the back cover.
 First of all, remove the hidden screws under two mats.
-The mats are stuck by the double-side tape.
+The mats are stuck by the double-sided tape.